Samson Mwathethe

-General (retired) Samson Mwathethe, was a Kenyan military officer.
+General (retired) Samson Mwathethe, is a Kenyan military officer.
 Effective April 2015 to May 2020, he was the Chief of Defence Forces (CDF) of the Kenya Defence Forces (KDF), the highest appointment in the Kenyan armed forces.

 Background and education

 He was born in the coastal town of Malindi, Kilifi County, in 1958.
 He attended Shimo la Tewa Primary School, in Malindi and Sacret Heart High School, in Mombasa.